peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

           e-values
 v0.0.11 - Final revision as part of the Galaxy main repository, and the
-          first release via the Tool Shed v0.0.22 - More use of macros to simplify the wrappers.
+          first release via the Tool Shed
-        - Set number of threads via ``$GALAXY_SLOTS`` environment variable.
-        - More descriptive default output names.
-        - Tests require updated BLAST DB definitions (``blast_datatypes`` v0.0.18).
-        - Pre-check for duplicate identifiers in ``makeblastdb`` wrapper.
-        - Tests updated for BLAST+ 2.2.28 instead of BLAST+ 2.2.27.
-        - Now depends on ``package_blast_plus_2_2_28`` in ToolShed.
-        - Extended tabular output includes 'salltitles' as column 25.
 ======= ======================================================================